False Imprisonment Lawyer in Las Vegas

 If the enhanced penalties under NRS § 200.460(3) apply, then the crime is classified as a category B felony with the potential punishment of one to six years in prison.

-Enhanced penalties also apply under NRS § 200.460(4) if the suspect commits the criminal offense of false imprisonment by using another person as a shield or to avoid arrest.
+Enhanced penalties also apply under NRS § 200.460(4) if the suspect commits the criminal offense of wrongful imprisonment by using another person as a shield or to avoid arrest.
 Using another person as a human shield while committing the act of false imprisonment is classified as a category B felony and is potentially punishable by imprisonment for one to fifteen years.

 Under NRS § 200.460(5) if the false imprisonment is committed “by a prisoner who is in lawful custody or confinement with the use of a deadly weapon, the person convicted of such a false imprisonment is guilty of a category B felony….”